stackblitz/docs/docs/enterprise/data-migration.md

 sidebar_label: Data Migration
 ---

+# {{ $frontmatter.title }}

 By default, StackBlitz Enterprise Edition (EE) will deploy a basic PostgreSQL container instance for persisting user and project data.
 This provides trial users with the fastest possible deployment experience but is not well-suited for production use.

-For production deployments, we suggest an external PostgreSQL solution with managed backups and security enhancements (e.g. PostgreSQL for Amazon RDS, or Azure Database for PostgreSQL).
+For production deployments, we suggest an external PostgreSQL solution with managed backups and security enhancements (for instance, PostgreSQL for Amazon RDS, or Azure Database for PostgreSQL).
 Once an external database is available, migrating your data away from the embedded database is simple.

 ## Prerequisites

+You will need:

 * `kubectl` access to the Kubernetes cluster where StackBlitz is installed.
-On [embedded installs](https://developer.stackblitz.com/enterprise/installation/quickstart/), `kubectl` is fully configured already, so a login shell on the host (usually via SSH or console) is sufficient.
+On [embedded installs](/enterprise/installation/quickstart), `kubectl` is fully configured already, so a login shell on the host (usually via SSH or console) is sufficient.
 * Network reachability from your cluster node(s) to the target instance of PostgreSQL, which by default listens on TCP port 5432.

-:::warning
+:::info
 Most of the commands in this guide require you to provide the Kubernetes [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) where StackBlitz is installed.
-If you followed the [embedded installation procedure](https://developer.stackblitz.com/enterprise/Installation/quickstart), your namespace is `default`.
+If you followed the [embedded installation procedure](/enterprise/installation/quickstart), your namespace is `default`.
 If you installed into an existing Kubernetes cluster your namespace is `stackblitz`, unless a custom value was provided during installation.
 :::

 ## Database Export